 Most taxpayers will likely agree that the U.S. tax code is complicated and hard to understand.
 So, naturally, a few common tax myths have popped up over the years.
 And some of the most common myths revolve around tax deductions.

 Some tax deductions that seem completely legitimate are actually fake, while others that seem unusual or even silly qualify for beneficial tax treatment.
-Here's a look at tax myths and truths to help you claim the correct tax deductions.

 You Can Deduct Pet Expenses